Mary and Jeff Bell Library

 - Go to the University Business Office to pay for the number of copies that will be bound.
 This includes the copies that Bell Library will be retaining.

-- Bring a copy of the Business Office receipt and the copies of the theses to the Periodicals Department in the Bell Library.
-Dissertations are delivered to the Graduate Studies Office.
-Graduate Studies will deliver them to the Library.
+- Bring a copy of the Business Office receipt and the copies of the theses to the Continuing Resources and Discover Services Department in the Bell Library.

-- The Periodicals Department will ensure the number of copies matches the receipt.
+- The Continuing Resources and Discover Services Department will ensure the number of copies matches the receipt.
 They will then prepare the theses for shipment to the bindery, which is located out of state.
 This process can take up to two months.

-- The Periodicals Department will check the returned bound volumes for quality and contact either the department that delivered the copies or the author directly.
+- The Continuing Resources and Discover Services Department will check the returned bound volumes for quality and contact either the department that delivered the copies or the author directly.

 - Arrangements can be made to mail personal copies to students living out of state or to have someone else pick them up from the Library.